-I can’t remember exactly how did I come to encounter the idea of minimalism and become soo into it.
+I can’t remember exactly how I came to encounter the idea of minimalism and become so into it.

 Early this year, I tried to minimize my online accounts – emails, social media, subscriptions and while trying to get help from Mr. Google, I found this article from my now favorite blog, Zen Habits:-

 I start to do some of the things on the list.
 I remember feeling so good when I started to list down my priority and learning to let go – things, people or something I was doing that didn’t really spark joy.
 It is so freeing and I could feel like I’m more in control with every little things I own and the activities I do in my daily life.
 Everything that remains serves a purpose and brings value to my life.
 Everything sparks joy.

 Then, I started to become so fascinated with travelers living in a backpack everywhere around the world.
-For me, they are the ultra-minimalist with the ultimate freedom I could possibly feel.
+For me, they are the ultra-minimalist with the greatest freedom, so I envy.